10 Best Home Coffee Grinders In Australia (2024)

 Motor power: 150 W

-Welhome's Conical Burr Coffee Grinder is an excellent low-priced grinder for all brewing styles, from manual espresso and French press to drip coffee.
-The user-friendly grinder is simply designed yet functional to give you a good grinding experience.
+Welhome's Conical Burr Grinder is an excellent, low-priced grinder for many styles, i.e., from manual espresso and French press to drip coffee.
+The user-friendly coffee grinder has a simple and practical design that improves its functionality for a good grinding experience.

-The Welhome grinder has 20 grind settings that can be set or changed easily for espresso and manual brew methods.
-It has no LCD screen, and a knob above the power button controls the dosing timer.
-The timer can run for as long as 60 seconds and is easy to use.
+The grinder has 20 grind settings that you can set or change easily for espresso and manual brew methods.
+It has no LCD screen, which is expected at its price point.
+Instead, you get a knob above the power button to control the dosing timer, which runs for as long as 60 seconds.

 This fast and simple time stamp allows users of all experience levels to precisely time consistent ground coffee.
-The grinder is also easy to clean due to its BPA-free plastic build, which on the other hand, makes using it often messy as ground beans often stick to the plastic body.
+Welhome's grinder is easy to clean due to its BPA-free plastic build, which, on the other hand, makes using it often messy as ground beans usually stick to the plastic body.

 Pros